Ten Step Trip Planner

 10) Create Your Trip Folder

 Remember, as you plan, you are keeping track in your notes.
 As you finalize and book everything, create a folder that contains the important things you need for your trip.
-Yes, we are moving to a paperless society but when traveling you never know if you are going to have cell phone battery left or internet or whatever you need to access it so printing hard copies of what you need can be a life saver.
+Yes, we are moving to a paperless society but when traveling you never know if you are going to have no cell phone battery left or no internet or whatever you need to access it so printing hard copies of what you need can be a life saver.
 It also allows you to easily go through the folder and make sure you have everything scheduled on the correct days and documented so that you can avoid mistakes like forgetting to rent a car or booking Accommodations on the wrong day.

 The folder contains: